Lychrell/keqingDocs/docs/Features/bits-calculator.md

 ### Usage
 - Run the `k!bits` command
-- Press the ➕ reaction.​​
+- Press the ➕ reaction​​

 :::warning
-For non-premium servers, you need to add the ➕ (:heavy_plus_sign:) reaction manually.
+For non-premium servers, you need to add the ➕ (:heavy_plus_sign:) reaction manually
 :::